homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 But there was danger, danger John should have foreseen and avoided by staying right where he was.
 He mixed with Blair's ribald crew for only half an hour, but on the way back the moon on the lake brought the accursed libretto back into his head and drove Irene entirely out of it.
 He sat on somebody's dock and outlined a whole new scene, and when he finally returned, it was eleven o'clock and Miss Comerford had disappeared.

 He was sorry, but it didn't seem strange to him.
-Nor did her failure to acknowledge his greeting when he found her alone in the dining- room next morning strike him as queer.
+Nor did her failure to acknowledge his greeting when he found her alone in the dining-room next morning strike him as queer.
 And after five or ten minutes of silence, he said:

 "You're a lot like me.
 There are times when you don't want to talk to anybody."